LukasFuchs/FDCSGm/README.md

 The same applies to the other boundaries.
 Caution needs to be taken at the corners of the model.

-   The routines for the explicit, implicit, and ADI discretization methods are available in a dimensional and non-dimensional way.
-For more details on the scaling of the parameters see *FDCSGm/ScaleParam*.
-Besides the routines to solve the diffusive part of the 2-D temperature conservation equation using different discretization methods there are additional  routines available within the code.
+   The routines for the explicit, implicit, and ADI discretization methods are available in a dimensional and non-dimensional form in the *DiffusionProblem* directory.
+For more details on the scaling of the parameters see the scaling section below and *FDCSGm/ScaleParam*.
+Besides the routines to solve the diffusive part of the 2-D temperature conservation equation using different discretization methods, there are additional routines available within the code.
 There are two routines to calculate 1-D temperature profiles for a oceanic and continental lithosphere based on an 1-D implicit solver for constant and variable thermal parameters.
 A 1- and 2-D Poisson solver for a constant and variable *k* is available, to solve the steady-state diffusive equation (i.e. $\frac{\partial T}{\partial t} = 0$).
 For more details, also on the different discretization schemes, see *FDCSGm/DiffusionProblem/README.md*.

 # Stokes equation
    On geological time scales, Earth’s mantle and lithosphere do behave like a fluid and move and deform.
 A fluid does generally move due to forces acting on it whereas the forces must be in balance.
 In general, there are three major forces one might consider, i.e., inertia, surface, and volumetric forces.
 A common equation to describes such motion is given by: